fbiego/Windows_32/README.md

-# ZX7D00CE01S
+# Windows_32
-ZX7D00CE01S base on https://github.com/espressif/esp-idf/tree/release/v5.0
+A demo project for designed using LVGL for ZX7D00CE01S